 What is a record transfer?

-Transfer is a process that results in Public Record Office Victoria (PROV) taking custody, but not ownership of permanent public records from a Victorian government agency.
+Record transfer is a process that results in Public Record Office Victoria (PROV) taking custody, but not ownership, of permanent public records from a Victorian government agency.

 Why transfer records to PROV?